Lititz, PA Audiologist Discusses Caring For Your Hearing Aids in All Seasons

 Regardless of the time of year, hearing aids should be wiped clean daily with a dry, lint-free cloth.
 They should be kept away from moisture, which means they shouldn’t be worn while showering or swimming.
 Hair spray should also be avoided, as should blow dryers since they cannot be exposed to extreme heat for long periods of time.

 Earwax buildup may also be a problem for some patients.
 Most earwax can be removed with a soft cloth, but you may need to invest in special tools if the buildup becomes too severe.
-Once again, your doctor of audiology will be able to give you some recommendations.
+Once again, your audiologist in Lititz, PA will be able to give you some recommendations.

 Winter Hearing Aid Care